ACLU is participating in elite Silicon Valley accelerator

 The announcement comes on the heels of the nonprofit's massive weekend fundraising.
 It said it received $24.1 million in online donations over the weekend alone.
 That's six times what the activist organization typically banks in a year.
 The timing was no coincidence: The ACLU helped to successfully challenge parts of President Trump's travel and immigration ban.

 Y Combinator can help the ACLU determine how to best put those funds to work.
 The company's three month intensive program provides resources and mentorship to help young startups scale up.
 At the culmination is Demo Day, where startups pitch investors.
-ACLU will take part in this Demo Day in March.
+ACLU will take part in Demo Day in March.

 Related: Amazon, Expedia back lawsuit opposing Trump